What is business van insurance?

 If you don’t have business van insurance and you’re involved in an accident or your van is stolen, you won’t be able to claim.
 You also risk being charged with driving uninsured, and face six penalty points on your licence and a fine of £300 from the police.
 If you get taken to court, you could face disqualification from driving and an unlimited fine.
 The police could also choose to seize and even destroy your vehicle.

 Does my business van insurance cover my tools and equipment?

 Van insurance doesn’t usually include as standard any cover for tools and equipment stolen from your van or damaged in an accident.
 But most insurance providers will let you insure them either as an add-on or under a separate policy.
-This is worth looking into because in the UK, vans are broken into every 23 minutes.

 Just be aware that some policies won’t cover your tools if you leave them in your van overnight.
-You’ll find more information in our guide, Does my van insurance cover tools?
+You’ll find more information in our guide Does my van insurance cover tools?

 What should I look for in business van insurance?

-- Trailer cover – this covers you for loss of, or damage to a trailer.
+- Trailer cover – this covers you for loss of, or damage to, a trailer.